 Symptom timing is the single most useful clinical clue.
 Slow change favours dry AMD; sudden change favours wet AMD or another emergency.

 Red flags for same-week ophthalmology referral: any new distortion of straight lines, central scotoma, sudden blur, words missing on the page, or any acute change in vision in someone over 50.
+Use a simple Amsler grid at home, one eye at a time, weekly, with reading glasses if you wear them — any new distortion or missing area should be reported the same day.

 How AMD is diagnosed in 2026